dartsim/dartsim.github.io/pages/tutorials/tutorials_manipulator.md

 that the newly inserted Skeleton is not starting out in collision with anything, because this could make for a very ugly (perhaps even broken) simulation.

-First, we get the collisiongroup with the shapeframes of the things in the world
+First, we get the CollisionGroup with the ShapeFrames of the things in the world

 ```cpp
 auto collisionGroup = mWorld->getConstraintSolver()->getCollisionGroup();
 ```

-Then we'll create a second collisiongroup which only contains the new domino.
+Then we'll create a second CollisionGroup which only contains the new domino.

 ```cpp
 auto collisionEngine = mWorld->getConstraintSolver()->getCollisionDetector();